Looking for a local, pick-your-own farm in Southern Connecticut? Scroll down this page and you will see the U-Pick farms in Southern Connecticut,

 New Haven County

-click here.
-Crops are usually available in August, September, October,
+Click here for a map and directions.
+Crops are usually available in August, September, October, November, December.
+Payment: Cash, Check,

 Bishop's Orchards location 1 - PYO Strawberries, winery, blueberries,